+To explore the effect of CBD using a measure that also accounts for the severity of the different seizure types, we evaluated the percentage reduction in composite focal seizure score by cumulative days.
+For calculation of composite focal seizure score, the focal seizure types were weighted based on the severity; focal seizures with impairment of awareness and focal seizures evolving to bilateral convulsive seizures were weighted greater than the focal motor seizures without impairment of awareness as they are more likely to be associated with accidental trauma and sudden unexpected death in epilepsy.23 Composite focal seizure score was then calculated as the sum of (1 × the number of focal motor seizures without impairment of awareness), (2 × the number of focal seizures with impairment of awareness), and (3 × the number of focal seizures evolving to bilateral convulsive seizures).

-23To assess the timing of treatment-emergent AEs, we evaluated incidence of AEs during the 4-week titration period and for weeks 1–4, 5–8, and 9–12 of the maintenance period.
+To assess the timing of treatment-emergent AEs, we evaluated incidence of AEs during the 4-week titration period and for weeks 1–4, 5–8, and 9–12 of the maintenance period.
 The time to first onset of an AE was calculated as the start date of an AE minus the date of the first dose of CBD or placebo plus 1.
 Time to first event analysis by day was also conducted for the most frequent AEs of special interest.
 Time to resolution of AEs was categorized as the incidence of AEs that resolved within 4 weeks of onset, after 4 weeks of onset, or were ongoing at the end of treatment.
 The time to AE resolution was calculated as the stop date of an AE minus the start date of an AE plus 1.
 All patients who received at least 1 dose of trial medication were included in the safety analysis set.
 Samples to evaluate changes in the levels of liver enzymes alanine aminotransferase (ALT) and aspartate aminotransferase (AST) were collected on Day 1 (before first dose of trial medication) and Days 15, 29, 43, 57, and 85 and at the end of treatment.
 This trial was conducted with Epidiolex®/Epidyolex®, and results do not apply to other CBD-containing products.

 RESULTS